Missouri Sen. McCaskill battles to survive in red state

 "She's a liberal Democrat.
 She just does not vote with this state," Hawley wrote in a recent Facebook post.

 Missouri was once considered a bellwether state, but Republicans now control the state Legislature and almost every statewide seat.
-McCaskill's is one of the lone two statewide offices held by Democrats.
+McCaskill's is one of two statewide offices held by Democrats.

 Seeking a third term, the 65-year-old McCaskill presented herself as a moderate during more than 50 town halls held in Republican strongholds, noting that she voted with Trump nearly half the time in the Senate.
 She pitched herself as willing to work across the aisle when it helps Missouri but also willing to stand against Trump's policies when they hurt the state.